The CAMHS Crisis Care Team provides support, advice and guidance to children, families and professionals in crisis.

 - Same day and next day appointments are arranged with families when a risk management plan can be established and no need for medical intervention has been identified.

 - The CAMHS Crisis Team reviews all referrals for the Liverpool and Sefton boroughs made to Liverpool and Sefton CAMHS.

-- The CAMHS Crisis Care team is primarily focused on supporting children and young people.
-Lots of work is developed with parents and carers to develop risk management plans.
+- The CAMHS Crisis Care team is primarily focused on supporting children, young people and their families.